ElrohirGT/5318008Lang/README.md

 - Secciones/Tags:
   - SEC <name of section>
     - Padding of child instructions is required (for legibility)
+  - FUNC <name of section>
+    - Padding of child instructions is required (for legibility)
 - Comentarios:
   - // <contenido comentario>
     - Solamente abarcan una línea